yash-ghodele/Fuelguard/firmware/README.md

-# FuelGuard Firmware 🔌
+# FuelShield Firmware 🔌

 IoT device firmware for vehicle monitoring and fuel sensing using ESP32/ESP8266.

 ## 📋 Overview

 This firmware enables real-time vehicle monitoring by reading fuel levels, GPS coordinates, and detecting tampering.
-Data is transmitted via MQTT to the FuelGuard cloud backend.
+Data is transmitted via MQTT to the FuelShield cloud backend.

 ---